bsalimi/courses/README.md

 **Communication and Piazza:**  All important announcements will be sent through both Piazza and Canvas.

 All questions that may be of general interest to the class should be directed to Piazza.
 Do not use the mailing list.
 You will get your questions answered faster on Piazza than via personal emails to the instructional team, because Piazza is monitored closely by everybody in the class, not just the course staff.
-You are highly encouraged to answer each others' questions on Piazza ( <font color='red'>you will get credit for # of good answers on Piazza!</font> credit for it!) and the instructional team would endorse/add to those answers.
+You are highly encouraged to answer each others' questions on Piazza ( *you will get extra credit for # of good answers on Piazza!*) and the instructional team would endorse/add to those answers.